Your Complete Guide to Buying a Home in Nova Scotia (2026)

 How much do I need for a down payment in Nova Scotia?

-Minimum down payments are 5% for homes under $500,000, 10% on the portion between $500,000 and $1 million, and 20% on amounts over $1 million.
+Minimum down payments are 5% on the first $500,000, 10% on the portion between $500,000 and $1.5 million, and 20% on amounts over $1.5 million.
 Putting down 20% or more eliminates CMHC insurance premiums, reducing your total borrowing costs.
+The insured mortgage price cap was raised from $1 million to $1.5 million in December 2024, opening up more options for buyers with less than 20% down.

 How do property taxes work in Nova Scotia?